 Where ρ is the air density, CL and CD are the lift and drag coefficients, c(r) is the cord length at a given radius and W is the relative speed.
-For a parked wind turbine, the blades are non-rotating and the induction factor is approximately 0.
-At each time step, the HAWC2 code calculates the AOA on each blade section, computes the loads and the response based on a multi-body formulation.
+For a parked wind turbine, the blades are non-rotating and the axial and the tangential induction factor are approximately zero.
+At each time step, the HAWC2 code calculates the aerodynamic load based on the steady-state airfoil characteristics.
 For a feathered blade parallel to the wind, the aerodynamic load is dominated by lift.
 For a seized blade, the load is drag-dominated.
 Due to the motion of the blade and the turbulent nature of the wind, there exists minor lift force (Fig.4).